-13. Child is fearful of caretaker, other family members, or people living in or having access to the home, AND the caretaker fails to protect the child from the individual.
-O Yes O No 14.
-Other (specify): THE ALLEGATIONS ALONE DO NOT CONSTITUTE THE NEED FOR A SAFETY INTERVENTION/SAFETY PLAN.
+13. Child fears the caretaker, other family members, or people living in or having access to the home, and the caretaker fails to protect the child from these individuals.

+14. Other (specify)

+THE ALLEGATIONS ALONE DO NOT CONSTITUTE THE NEED FOR A SAFETY INTERVENTION/ SAFETY PLAN.

 Note: If "No" is selected for all danger indicators 1 through 14, select "Safe" in Part D: Safety Decision and complete the signature page (the remaining pages do not need to be completed.)

-PART C: FAMILY SAFETY INTERVENTIONS Directions: If selecting a danger indicator, consider the list of interventions below.
-FAMILY SAFETY INTERVENTIONS (SAFE WITH A PLAN) □ 1.
-Use of direct services by county child welfare agency. ☐ 2.
-Use family, neighbors, or other individuals in the community in the development and implementation of a safety plan. □ 3.
-Use community agencies or immediate services. \square 4.
-The alleged perpetrator has left the home, either voluntarily or in response to legal action. \square 5.
-A protective caretaker will move or has moved to a safe environment with the child(ren). □ 6.
-Use of a temporary safety provider. ☐ The child(ren) will reside in the home of a temporary safety provider. ☐ The temporary safety provider will move into the home with the family.
+PART C: FAMILY SAFETY INTERVENTIONS

+Directions: If selecting a danger indicator, consider the following list of interventions.

+FAMILY SAFETY INTERVENTIONS (SAFE WITH A PLAN)

+- □ 1.
+Use of direct services by county child welfare agency. - 2.
+Include family, neighbors, or other community members in developing and implementing a safety plan. - □ 3.
+Use community agencies or immediate services. - □ 4.
+The alleged perpetrator has left the home, either voluntarily or in response to legal action. - □ 5.
+A protective caretaker will move or has moved to a safe environment with the child(ren). - □ 6.
+Use of a temporary safety provider (TSP). - □ The child(ren) will reside in the home of a TSP. - □ The TSP will move into the home with the family.

 Explain why family safety interventions 1-5 were insufficient.